Hitman: Blood Money: Soundtrack

 The Hitman: Blood Money Original Soundtrack, composed by Jesper Kyd, was released on 30 May 2006 by Sumthing Else and Eidos.
 The score was performed with the Budapest Symphony Orchestra and the Hungarian Radio Choir.
 It features Kyd's trademark ambience and dark, foreboding arrangements with the choral parts in deep brooding Latin.
+It is Kyd's final contribution to the series after composing the previous three Hitman soundtracks.

+Matt Scheller of Soundtrack.Net gave the soundtrack 3/5 stars; despite the fact that "the more orchestral approach hits home to me more so than the electronic stuff", he enjoys the work of Jesper Kyd never-the-less, and Blood Money "is a real treat for me in that this is the return of a primarily orchestral score".
+Even though "it's not as thematic as the first of the Hitman games, there is enough material here that will satisfy most soundtrack collectors".
+Despite the orchestral focus, "there are plenty of rhythms and beats that accompany the orchestral palette", such as "Club Heaven" that "features some pretty standard 'nightclub' techno".
+However, Scheller states that a lot of tracks are, "at times, wall-to-wall music" that accompany Agent 47 during various stages; but sums up that "I find that the more I listen to the album, the more enjoyable it becomes".

 The soundtrack was nominated for the Best Video Game Score at the 2006 MTV Video Music Awards, losing to The Elder Scrolls IV: Oblivion.
 It received the "Xbox Game of the Year-Best Original Score" award from IGN.

-Additional music includes a rendition of Franz Schubert's "Ave Maria" sung by Daniel Perret of the Zurich Boys' Choir, a rendition of "Tomorrow Never Dies" by Swan Lee, "White Noise" by The Vacation, "Slasher" by Institute For The Criminally Insane, and a Bach's Cello Suite No. 1 in G Major.
+Additional music includes a rendition of Franz Schubert's "Ave Maria" sung by Daniel Perret of the Zurich Boys' Choir, a rendition of "Tomorrow Never Dies" by Swan Lee, "White Noise" by the Vacation, "Slasher" by Institute for the Criminally Insane, and a Bach's Cello Suite No. 1 in G Major.